Terms and Conditions

 5.7 Exclusive Channel Management and Third Party Interference

-Customer acknowledges that the Services are delivered based on Eva’s operational framework, proprietary technology systems, and service methodology.
+Customer acknowledges that the Services are delivered based on Company’s operational framework, proprietary technology systems, methodologies, and coordinated execution across channels.

-Customer shall not authorize or permit any third-party provider, agency, consultant, contractor, or internal team to manage, operate, modify, or otherwise interfere with the same platform accounts, advertising accounts, operational workflows, or service channels assigned to Eva without Eva’s prior written consent.
+Customer shall not authorize, engage, or permit any third-party provider, agency, consultant, contractor, or internal team to manage, operate, modify, or otherwise interfere with the same platform accounts, advertising accounts, operational workflows, or service channels assigned to Company without Company’s prior written consent.

-Upon discovery of such interference, Eva may provide written notice requesting that the conflicting third-party activity cease.
-Customer shall remedy the interference within five (5) business days of such notice.
+Upon discovery of such interference, Company may provide written notice requesting that such activity cease.
+Customer shall remedy the interference within five (5) business days of receipt of such notice.

-During any period of interference or suspension caused by Customer or its third-party providers, Eva shall be deemed ready and willing to perform the Services and all applicable fees shall remain fully due and payable for the remainder of the applicable service period or Term without offset, reduction, or credit.
+During any period of interference or suspension caused by Customer or its third-party providers, Company shall be deemed ready and willing to perform the Services, and all applicable Fees shall remain fully due and payable without offset, reduction, or credit.

-Eva shall not be responsible for performance outcomes, account disruptions, data inconsistencies, or operational impacts resulting from the actions of any unauthorized third-party service provider.
+Company shall not be responsible for any performance outcomes, account disruptions, data inconsistencies, attribution changes, or operational impacts resulting from Customer actions or unauthorized third-party involvement.

 5.8 Customer Cooperation and Access